mohan-kartik/Covid19-Sentiment-Analysis/README.md

 * Distribution Plot
 * Bar Plot

+# Web App
+A simple web app is made using Streamlit for displaying the visualizations.
+The code and dataset for the same is in the 'app.py' file and 'Tweeting.csv' respectively.

 ## TextBlob is used to predict the sentiment as Positive, Negative or Neutral.

 ### You can also find the notebook on Kaggle :
 https://www.kaggle.com/kartikmohan1999/covid19-sentiment-analysis